changhaozhao/changhaozhao/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Harbin Institue of Technology,
+  - name: Harbin Institue of Technology
     url: https://www.hit.edu.cn/

 # Short bio (displayed in user profile at end of posts)